The Center for Career Services (listed under Other Academic Programs)

 - How to use the internet for career development

 - How to enroll in co-op internships

-By providing information to you concerning:
+By providing information concerning:

 - Legal guidelines for faculty referral of students to employers